Education (ED)

 This course introduces beginning teachers to the essential elements of best practice.
 Foundational historical knowledge of the laws relating to current practice, as well as prominent theorists and philosophers in Education will be discussed and reinforced.
 Students will be introduced to a variety of instructional strategies that promote intentional and effective planning: lesson planning, writing effective learning outcomes, differentiated instruction, and assessment.
 Students will develop and practice strategies to promote safe and effective learning environments.
 Emphasis will be on culturally responsive practices for all learners.
 Students will begin to relate teaching practice not only to the Massachusetts Department of Education’s Professional Standards for teachers and the Six Essential Elements of the Candidate Assessment of Performance (CAP) but also to the national initiatives for educational reform put forth in the past two decades.
 The Massachusetts Curriculum Frameworks will serve as guideposts for planning lessons that promote equity for all learners.
 During this course, students will have opportunities to teach lessons, receive targeted feedback, reflect on and adjust their teaching practice.
 Students will be required to begin developing an e-portfolio to document professional experiences over the completion of their program.

-ED 2420 - School, Family and Community - 3 credits
+ED 2420 - School, Family, and Community - 3 credits

 Spring Semester

 This course will allow students to understand and view the child as a member of the family system and the greater social system.
-It will explore the structure of the contemporary families and will examine the issues and challenges impacting today’s families.
+It will explore the structure of contemporary families and will examine the issues and challenges impacting today’s families.
 Emphasis is on parent-teacher relations, working with families from diverse backgrounds, and the role of the teacher and community agencies in providing family support.

-Prerequisites: PSY 1400, ED 2161, or permission of instructor.
+Prerequisites: PSY 1400, ED 2161 or permission of instructor.

 ED 2450 - Planning and Programming: Early Education & Care - 3 credits